 India and Bhutan share cultural lineage and hence this programme is also a wonderful opportunity for the artists to rediscover a shared history and a chance to work upon a shared vision for the future.
 The artwork they produce could further be used as inspiration for aspiring artists and also serve as an example for bilateral efforts in the field of arts.

 Indian-Bhutan Cultural Exchange and Art Camp 2016:

 The first India-Bhutan Cultural Exchange and Art Camp was held in 2016 from 14th to 18th June, in Paro, Bhutan.
-The Indian half of the Art Camp will be held in Delhi from 2nd to 9th February 2017.
+The Indian half of the Art Camp was held in Delhi from 2nd to 9th February 2017.

-Five established contemporary artists from each country have been selected to participate in the Art CampIndian Artists:
+Five established contemporary artists from each country were selected to participate in the Art CampIndian Artists:

 In 1992, GR Iranna acquired his Bachelor of Fine Arts Degree from the College of Visual Art, in Gulbarga.
 Two years later, he got his Master`s degree in painting from the College of Art, New Delhi.
 Between 1999 and 2000 he acted as artist-inresidence at Wimbledon School of Art, London.